 This job has the full range of benefits offered by Tacoma Public Schools.

-3. Interprets information, lectures, discussion, classroom activities, school meetings, trainings and conferences and communicates relative information to the Interpreters at the assigned building for the purpose of providing communication access and facilitating communication.
+2. Interprets information, lectures, discussion, classroom activities, school meetings, trainings and conferences for the purpose of providing communication access.

-8. Provides District staff with information regarding the interpretation process and the responsibilities as Lead Interpreter as well as needs and concerns of individuals who are D/HH for the purpose of creating a positive Deaf friendly climate.
+7. Provides District staff with information regarding the interpretation process as well as needs and concerns of individuals who are D/HH for the purpose of creating a positive Deaf friendly climate.

 OTHER JOB DUTIES

-1. Remains current in the field through involvement in professional activities and continuing educational activities, as directed.
+Remains current in the field through involvement in professional activities and continuing educational activities as directed.

-2. May participate in the educational team to support education of students who are D/HH; may perform tutoring duties under supervision of designated teacher; may attend meetings related to responsibilities of Lead Interpreter.
+2. May participate in the educational team to support education of students who are D/HH; may perform tutoring duties under supervision of designated teacher.

 Substantial requirement to listen closely and concentrate on sign language; confined to work station for prolonged periods; occasionally required to deal with distraught students; may be required to sit, kneel, or stand for prolonged periods; may be required to work outdoors; may be required to work extra hours as Lead Interpreter.